How to find your lost pet:

 3. Notify friends and neighbors that your pet is lost with emails, posters and flyers.
 Sometimes your pet is just a block away!
 Post fliers in a minumum of a three mile radius of where the pet was lost.

 4. Contact all veterinarians in your area.
-If there is a veterinary association see if they will do a broadcast email for you to all of their membership.
+If there is a veterinary association see if they will do a broadcast email for you to all of their members.

 5. Contact any media lost and found websites or bulletin boards.